emintz/ArduinoLib/RTOSAid/examples/TimerDemo/README.md

     delays
 3. Waits 250 milliseconds
 4. Negates `turn_red_led_on` and stops the red LED timer if the result is `false`.
 5. Restarts the yellow LED timer with a 500000 microsecond (.5 second) delay
-5. Waits 750 millisecods.
+6. Waits 750 millisecods.

-Consequently
+## Expected Behavior

 * The built in LED blinks once per second, 500 milliseconds on, 500 milliseconds off.